 What kitchen styles are on trend in 2021?

-Kitchen trends 2021 are very much led by the need for our kitchens to feel warm, welcoming and above all practical.
+If you're wondering what 2021's kitchen trends are, they are very much led by the need for the spaces to feel warm, welcoming and above all practical.

 Wood is back and is classically rich and elegant – think walnut paired with metal, texture or boldly-veined stone and hints of leather with the feel of an Art Deco bar or sumptuous home library.

-Open storage and glass doors are here to stay so prepare to tidy and to curate display.
+Open kitchen shelving ideas and storage with glass doors are here to stay, so prepare to tidy and curate a display.

 What’s the latest technology in appliances?

-It’s all about connectivity.
 Smart appliances have been sitting on the horizon for some time, focusing on great results for all cooking abilities.
-Ovens with pre-programmed cooking functions ensure success and most allow you to add your own recipes too.
+Ovens with pre-programmed cooking functions ensure success, and most allow you to add your own recipes too.
 Look for interactive control screens and interior cameras that let you keep an eye on the cake from your smartphone.

 Cooktops with integrated extraction give more flexibility on where you can place the hob, while separate extractors can also talk to compatible hobs, removing steam automatically.

-Samsung’s Family Hub smart refrigerator streams music and tv and also has an interior camera so you can check the milk from the supermarket.
+Samsung’s Family Hub smart refrigerator streams music and television, and also has an interior camera so you can check the milk from the supermarket.
 Reducing food waste is top of the refrigeration agenda.

-‘Look for appliances with an effective fan to circulate the cool air, separate fridge and freezer air circuits and give better control,’ explains Richard Treffler, Manager for Refrigeration at Miele.
+‘Look for appliances with an effective fan to circulate the cool air.
+Separate fridge and freezer air circuits give better control,’ explains Richard Treffler, manager for refrigeration at Miele.
 He also recommends models with drawers that control humidity, to help keep food fresh, reduce waste and save money – ‘at Miele we call this PerfectFresh Pro,’ he adds.

 Smart technology is popular across smaller countertop gadgets from coffee machines to toasters.
 With these connected gadgets, you can get Alexa on to breakfast while you’re in the shower.